quicwg/base-drafts/draft-ietf-quic-transport.md

 the protocol to evolve without incurring a dependency on upgrades to middleboxes.

-This document describes the core QUIC protocol, including the conceptual design, wire format, and mechanisms of the QUIC protocol for connection establishment, stream multiplexing, stream and connection-level flow control, connection migration, and data reliability.
+This document describes the core QUIC protocol, and is structured as follows:

+* Streams, QUIC's service abstraction to applications, including stream multiplexing, and stream and connection-level flow control ({{streams}},
+  {{stream-states}}, and {{flow-control}});

+* Connections, including connection establishment, migration, and shutdown;

+* Packets and Frames, including QUIC's model and mechanics of reliability (acknowledgements and retransmission) and packet sizing;

+* Wire format, including versioning, packet formats, frame formats, and error codes.

 Accompanying documents describe QUIC's loss detection and congestion control
 {{QUIC-RECOVERY}}, and the use of TLS 1.3 for key negotiation {{QUIC-TLS}}.